ahdncordeiro/feira/.github/ISSUE_TEMPLATE/everything-else.md

 ---
 name: Everything else
-about: Describe this issue template's purpose here.
+about: Create a issue for everything else

 ---